Quantum homomorphic encryption for circuits of low $T$-gate complexity: Introduction

-Recent work by Yu, P\'erez-Delgado and Fitzsimons~\cite{YPF14} examine the question of perfect security and correctness for quantum homomorphic encryption, concluding that the trivial scheme is optimal in this context.
-In light of this result, it is therefore natural to consider computational assumptions in achieving QFHE.
-Indeed, the question of computationally secure QFHE remains an open problem; our contribution makes progress in this direction by presenting the first quantum schemes that are homomorphic for a large class of quantum circuits.
+Recent work\iftoggle{crypto}{}{ by Yu, P\'erez-Delgado and Fitzsimons}~\cite{YPF14} examines the question of perfect security and correctness for quantum fully homomorphic encryption (QFHE), concluding that the trivial scheme is optimal in this context.
+In light of this result, it is natural to consider computational assumptions in achieving QFHE.
+Indeed, the question of computationally secure QFHE remains an open problem; our contribution makes progress in this direction by presenting the first schemes that are homomorphic for a large class of quantum circuits.